 The Minimum Spend

-The key is to hit the minimum spend on cards.
+The key is to hit the minimum spending on cards.
 One of the best cards out there is the Chase Sapphire Preferred Card.
 It has a 60,000 points bonus if you can spend $4,000 in 90 days.
-That 60,000 points is worth about $750.
+That 80,000 points is worth about $1000.

-All you have to do is hit the minimum spend and the bonus.
+All you have to do is hit the minimum spending and you will receive the bonus.
 If you cannot hit that bonus, you will not receive all those points.
 Those points are enormous.
 Hitting the minimum spend can be challenging for a lot of folks.
 So try to do something called manufactured spending.
 You can buy gift cards at places you know you will use.
 You can cover people’s meals they can pay you back.

 I used one to pay for all the bills at my apartment using my credit card and had my flatmate pay the other back to me in cash.
 The money would be spent anyway, so I did whatever I could to hit the bonus, and that would not put you in debt.
 Just be smart about it.
 Maybe wait until you have a big purchase that will come up and put the purchase on your brand new credit card.